What is Direct Air Capture?

 Conclusion

 A recent Intergovernmental Panel on Climate Change (IPCC) report – Climate Change 2022: Mitigation of Climate Change highlights the key role that Direct Air Capture (DAC) will have in limiting warming to 1.5 °C. It estimates that DAC will be required to remove up to 310 billion tonnes of CO2 from the atmosphere between now and 2100.
-This will require enormous investment into DAC technology.
+This will require committed investment into DAC technology.

 For Direct Air Capture to be a successful part of the broader strategy to mitigate climate change, it requires innovation, investment and support.

-For more: The Advantages of Direct Air Capture
+- The Advantages of Direct Air Capture